 All RVC teachers are state-credentialed and are guided by the Common Core State Standards.
 Our students take state-mandated standardized tests.
 RVC received authorization from the California State Board of Education, and receives oversight from their charter division.

 "My favorite part of multi-age is developing a deep and meaningful relationship with my students and their families.
 The children experience significant academic and social/emotional growth, particularly in the second year, because they feel so safe and comfortable."

 - Emily Korrell, 2/3 Classroom Teacher

-- Project-based exploration that encourages in-depth learning while providing meaningful context to core academic skills.
+- Inquiry-based exploration that empowers students to have a voice in their learning while providing meaningful context to core academic skills.

 - Trusting student / teacher relationships, nurtured over the course of two years in multi-age classrooms where children learn from, and with, each other.

 - Inclusive environments where student choices, abilities, perspectives, and emotions are valued.

 - Engaged communities where parents, teachers and students are partners in education.